reearth/resium-workshop/README.md

 # resium-workshop

-This is a repository for [Resium](https://github.com/darwin-education/resium) workshop at [FOSS4G NA 2019](https://2019.foss4g-na.org/).
+This is a repository for [Resium](https://github.com/darwin-education/resium) workshop at [FOSS4G-NA 2019](https://2019.foss4g-na.org/).

 ## Workshop's Goal